brittonhayes/notion-stix/README.md

 <img src='.github/assets/attack-patterns.png' width='400'>
 <img src='.github/assets/campaigns.png' width='400'>

-## 🤝 Contributing

-We welcome contributions from the community!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how you can become a part of this project.

 ## 📜 License

 **notion-stix** is made available under the [MIT License](LICENSE).

 ## 📖 Code of Conduct

 Our community thrives on respect and kindness.
-Before contributing or participating, please read our [Code of Conduct](CODE_OF_CONDUCT.md).
+Before contributing or participating, please read our [Code of Conduct](./docs/CODE_OF_CONDUCT.md).